Suicide prevention in the Australian Defence Force

 Supporting ADF mental health and wellbeing

 Defence acknowledges that suicide is preventable.
-Therefore, Defence will train personnel at all organisational levels to identify when a peer requires support and to provide a compassionate response.
+Therefore, Defence train personnel at all organisational levels to identify when a peer requires support and to provide a compassionate response.

 A comprehensive support system will ensure ADF personnel have access to the right support at the right time, especially those who are vulnerable or at risk.